borerobe/workiz_salenide_appium/README.md

 ### What can be improved

 Tests are written only for Android, because I don't own a Mac, I could've used BrowserStack or LambdaTest but their free accounts don't allow App Automation.
-Despite that tests are made with possibility of iOS tests in mind.
+Despite that, tests are made with possibility of iOS tests in mind.
 To implement tests for iOS App you should just add needed capabilities to `IosDriverProvider`, add iOS selectors to all pages using Selenide `CombinedBy` like here:
 ```java
     SelenideAppiumElement menu = $(CombinedBy.android(accessibilityId("menu_burger_home"))
         .ios(accessibilityId("ios_menu")));